Transparent Hands Organized Free Medical Camp Sponsored By Reem Rice Mills Pvt Ltd.[Read more]

 Zakat is an act of worship we perform with the wealth Allah has blessed us with.
 It is a religious duty which cleans away impurities from our provision and ensures excess wealth is distributed among those in need.
 Zakat is an obligation upon any Muslim who has reached puberty, is sane, and has above the minimum required amount of wealth (Nisab).

 It requires giving a calculated amount (usually 2.5%) to the poor and needy.
 The more Zakat that is paid, the more beneficial it is to the poor and needy.
-First of all you’ll need to work out whether you’re obligated to pay Zakat by looking at whether what you own meets the Nisab.
+There are many organizations all over the world that allows the users to pay their zakat online.
+First of all you’ll need to work out whether you’re obligated to pay Zakat online by looking at whether what you own meets the Nisab.
 The value of the Nisab in prophetic tradition is 87.48 grams of pure gold or 612.36 grams of pure silver so the monetary value of the Nisab will vary according to current prices.
 Due to the significant difference in the cost of gold and silver, the Nisab for silver is now much lower.
 Although both values can be used, many scholars advise that we apply the Nisab of silver when calculating our Zakat so more of us are eligible to pay it.

 While the month of Ramadan is filled with blessings, it can present challenges to the needy.
 They can face malnutrition, anxiety and even depression if they do not have the basic foods needed to survive.
 Those who can afford should take care of deserving people in this holy month of Ramadan and seek immense blessings of Allah not only in this world but also in hereafter.

 At Transparent Hands, we love the month of Ramadan as it gives us a unique opportunity to make such a huge difference to the lives of the poorest community of Pakistan.
 It was during the blessed month of Ramadan in 2015 for example, we were able to complete our task of raising enough funds for the surgical treatment of hundreds of deserving people of Pakistan who were suffering from various diseases and required surgeries.
-We know, with your support we can do much more in Ramadan 2017 and beyond.
+We know, with your support we can do much more not only in Ramadan but throughout the year.
+You can also create a huge impact in the lives of hundreds of patients by paying your zakat or charity online to Transparent Hands.

 As a non-profit organization, we rely heavily on public donations to help under-privileged children, men and women who come from low-income families.
-Hence, we welcome donations from anyone who wishes to contribute to these poor patients who cannot afford to pay for their surgical treatment.
+Hence, we welcome donations and zakat online from anyone who wishes to contribute to these poor patients who cannot afford to pay for their surgical treatment.

 Zakat is an obligatory amount that every Muslim has to pay on his wealth.
 It is the third most important pillar of Islam which we Muslims must follow in order to help the poor and needy.